-The Netcare 911 School of Emergency and Critical Care (SECC) fulfils a vital role in the development and sustainability of skills in the emergency medical services (EMS) environment, with our complete offering of training courses, ranging from first aid for the layperson, to undergraduate courses for those wishing to make a career in EMS, to postgraduate courses for qualified doctors, nurses and paramedics.
+The Netcare Education Faculty of Emergency and Critical Care (FECC) fulfils a vital role in the development and sustainability of skills in the emergency medical services (EMS) environment, with our complete offering of training courses, ranging from first aid for the layperson, to undergraduate courses for those wishing to make a career in EMS, to postgraduate courses for qualified doctors, nurses and paramedics.

-Netcare 911 operates the largest private EMS training centre in Africa, spread over three campuses (Midrand, Durban and Nelspruit).
+Netcare Education operates the largest private EMS training centre in Africa, spread over two campuses (Midrand and Durban).
 Each campus has purpose-designed lecture venues and reference libraries, as well as computer- and skills labs.
-The SECC is led by a dynamic team of experienced instructors and academics in the field of emergency medical services.
+The FECC is led by a dynamic team of experienced instructors and academics in the field of emergency medical services.

 Courses and Qualifications

 First aid courses

 The FECC offers a range of First Aid and CPR courses at various levels, which can be structured to suit corporate or individual clients.
 Levels 1 to 3 may be taken one at a time, or as a bundle, and include theory and practical components in which a learner will become proficient at dealing with the initial medical care in any emergency.